Raffprta/banking-team-app/README.md

 1. Download and install **one** of either [XAMPP](https://www.apachefriends.org/index.html), [WAMP](http://www.wampserver.com/en/), [LAMP](http://lamphowto.com/) or [MAMP](http://www.mamp.info/en/).
 XAMPP *should* be cross-platform, but I've only tested it on Windows.
 The rest are Windows, Linux and Mac specific solutions, respectively.
 I personally reccomend XAMPP due to it being cross platform.
 2. Follow the installation process (generally an installer wizard) and apache, PHP and MySQL will be installed.
 3. Open up the respective application control panel to your installation.
 You can now start the services `Apache` and `MySQL` though at this stage of the project, PHP is likely all you will need running unless you want to do some Database development.
-By going into the `Config` option you may also set these services to run at the opreating system's startup as services.
+By going into the `Config` option you may also set these services to run at the operating system's startup as services.
 4. To test that you have a working AMP package, go to your web browser and visit `127.0.0.1`.
 This should load a page specified to your AMP bundle generally.
 5. **Optional**: If that does not work, or you wish to change the port your server listens at (because of other servers listening at port 80) then locate the `apache/conf/httpd.conf` file in your installation directory and change the line `Listen 80` to `Listen #` where # is the number of the port.
 This will mean you will have to type `127.0.0.1:#` when accessing pages loaded by the server in the future.
 6. You should now have a working AMP bundle!
 Feel free to configure it by adding in a server password, under the `127.0.0.1/security` page.

 ### Configuring PHPStorm to your AMP installation

-1. Open up XAMPP and go to **File > Settings**
+1. Open up PHPStorm and go to **File > Settings**
 2. Follow this short [guide](https://confluence.jetbrains.com/display/PhpStorm/Installing+and+Configuring+XAMPP+with+PhpStorm+IDE#InstallingandConfiguringXAMPPwithPhpStormIDE-IntegratingthePHPexecutable) on integrating XAMPP with PHPStorm.
 If you downloaded another bundle, then the process should be the same within their respective install directories.
 3. Create a new test project, and within it create a file called `index.php`.
 Within it type: `<?php phpinfo(); ?>` and save it.
 4. Now run the project on your favourite browser (if it prompts you to configure a PHP intepreter to your project select from the dropdown the one you set up in the above tutorial).
 If you a table of debug information related to PHP properties then everything relating to setting up a working environment for client side + PHP development.
 Feel free to also run the quick MySQL configuration illustrated on that web page though at this stage it is probably not necessary.